The top-level Sentinel-1 product folder name is composed of upper-case alphanumeric characters separated by an underscore (_).

 Representation data sets found in the support folder contain information about the format or syntax of the measurement and annotated data sets and can be used to validate and exploit these data.
 Representation data sets are provided as XML schemas.

 Measurement data sets contain the binary information of the actual acquired or processed data.
 For Level-0 this is the instrument data, for Level-1 it is processed data.
 There is one measurement data set per polarisation and per swath.
-TOPSAR SLC products contain one complex measurement data set in GeoTIFF format per swath per polarisation.
+TOPSAR SLC products contain one complex measurement data set in GeoTIFF format per sub-swath per polarisation.
 Level-1 GRD products contain one detected measurement data set in GeoTIFF format per polarisation.

-For further details on the SENTINEL-1 Level-1 product formatting, please refer to the SENTINEL-1 Level-1 and Level-2 Product Specification document found in the document library.
+For further details on the Sentinel-1 Level-1 product formatting, please refer to the Sentinel-1 Level-1 and Level-2 Product Specification document found in the document library.